lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 ---

-Don't let talk of "Concrete vs. Abstract" in the industry misguide you into missing the point of abstractions in the design of computer programs.
+Don't let talk of "Concrete vs. Abstract" in the industry misguide you into missing the point of abstraction in the design of computations.

 ## On abstraction and the real world

 I have been told many times, in different ways, that the abstract has less to do with the "real world" than the "concrete", which deals with more "real", "practical", stuff.
 But what is an abstraction?

 Assume you have a problem.
 Then, to have an abstraction means to have a way to talk about **the problem**, and **nothing else**.